m-vatan/System-Architecture-of-IoT/lab4_instructions.md

        `saiot/GROUPNAME/lambda`
     2. Lambda -> IoT Cloud.
 Lambda parses the message sent by the device and forwards it to IoT Cloud on topic `saiot/GROUPNAME/cloud`.
-3. In your report describe the achieved architecture and behavior of your application (5p)
+3. In your report describe the achieved architecture and behavior of your application.
+Use figures to illustrate your description.
+(5p)
 4. In your report describe the behavior differences between a long-lived Lambda function and an on-demand Lambda function deployed on a gateway.
 Illustrate your response taking a simple application example and provide the corresponding sequence (UML) diagrams for each.
 (5p)

 ## Optional tasks